-- The course has Lecture, Tutorial, and Practical parts.
-It denotes the course has been palegreen and Practical parts. - Problem Solving, circuit design and analysis, discussions, seminars are conducted in the Tutorial period. - Hands on training are given in Laboratory to better understand the theoretical concepts. - Assignments and periodic tests are given to evaluate the student's understanding of the subject.
+- Problem Solving, circuit design and analysis, discussions, seminars are conducted in the Tutorial period. - Hands on training are given in Laboratory to better understand the theoretical concepts. - Assignments and periodic tests are given to evaluate the student's understanding of the subject.

-UNIT-I: Power Electronics Devices: Characteristics of power devices - characteristics of SCR, diac, triac, SCS, GTO, PUJT - power transistors - power FETs - LASCR - two transistor model of SCR - Protection of thyristors against over voltage - over current, dv/dt and di/dt.
+UNIT-I : Power Electronics Devices : Characteristics of power devices - characteristics of SCR, diac, triac, SCS, GTO, PUJT - power transistors - power FETs - LASCR - two transistor model of SCR - Protection of thyristors against over voltage - over current, dv/dt and di/dt.